fusion-jena/QuestionsMetadataBiodiv/data_repositories/analysis/README.md

 public static String path = "C:\\Daten\\data_repositories\\metadata";
 ```

-then run the main method of ChartCreator.java
+then run the main method of ChartCreator.java, a new folder 'charts' is created in the same level where the pom.xml file is located